Opportunity – Seven Mission Jobs You Haven’t Heard of

 7. Media

-You only need to spend a few minutes on CommnetMedia.com before you see the way film, photos, graphic design and stories bring glory to God.
+You only need to spend a few minutes on CommnetMedia.com to see how film, photos, graphic design and stories can bring glory to God.
 This team of creatives uses their skills to capture and share stories of God at work across the globe—advocating for the unreached.